Neil Sedaka: Newfound success

-A year later he reconvened with the Strawberry team, who had by then charted with their own debut 10cc album, to record The Tra-La Days Are Over for MGM Records, which started the second phase of his career and included his original version of the hit song "Love Will Keep Us Together" (also a US No. 1 hit two years later for Captain & Tennille).
-This album also marked the effective end of his writing partnership with Greenfield, commemorated by the track "Our Last Song Together" (later the last hit song for Bo Donaldson and the Heywoods, whose version hit No. 95).
+A year later, Sedaka reconvened with the Strawberry team, who had by then charted with their own debut 10cc album, to record The Tra-La Days Are Over for MGM Records, which started the second phase of his career and included his original version of the hit song "Love Will Keep Us Together" (also a U.S. No. 1 hit two years later for Captain & Tennille).
+This album also marked the effective end of his writing partnership with Greenfield, commemorated by the track "Our Last Song Together" (later the last hit song for both Bo Donaldson and the Heywoods and Bobby Sherman, whose versions hit No. 95 and No. 103 respectively).
 They reunited, however, and composed together again, before Greenfield's death in 1986.
 From 1974 onward, Sedaka's records were issued in Europe and around the world on the Polydor label.
 His first album of new material with Polydor was Laughter in the Rain (1974).